fabioarciniegas/docker-security-tools/nessus/README.md

 then start this image with the following command:

-docker run -d -p 8834:8834 -v /tmp/installer:/nessus-installer nessus
+docker run -it -p 8834:8834 -v /tmp/installer:/nessus-installer nessus